Rammy-errorlol/x86-to-C-Project-Group-11_S25H/README.md

 ## Known Limitations

 - Builds for Windows only as provided, since it uses the Windows x64 calling convention.
-- No SIMD vectorization yet.
-This could be optimized further with SSE or AVX to handle multiple pixels per iteration.
+- Uses scalar SSE instructions to process one pixel at a time.
+Performance could be improved by using packed SSE or AVX instructions to process multiple pixels simultaneously.
 - No input validation beyond the `height * width <= 0` early return check.

 ## Group Members